Estate Planning Protects Your Assets, Aspirations & Loved Ones

 Under Oregon law, someone must have special authority to act for another person.
 Being a spouse or relative does not grant authority.
 This special authority is almost always created by a document of some kind.
 We will assist you in customizing a document so that it is in place before help is needed.

 There are many reasons to set up trusts.
 Maybe you've heard horror stories about the court probate process and expense.
 In Oregon, and especially in Douglas County, cost of probate is much less than in states like California where living trusts originated.
-We will help you determine whether a living trust is practical in your circumstances.
+We will help you determine whether the benefits of a living trust outweigh the costs in your particular circumstances.

 If you already have estate planning documents in place, a periodic review may be prudent, especially if you move to a new state.
 A review can protect you should changes in the law require updates to your document(s) and inform you of other possible estate planning options that may be available.

-We offer an initial consultation that typically lasts between1and 2 hours for $150.
-This is an opportunity for you to tell us important facts about your needs, values, priorities, and to ask questions.
+We offer an initial consultation with Sarah that typically lasts between1and 2 hours for $150.
+This is an opportunity for you to tell her important facts about your needs and to ask questions.